AntonTeoretik/TNGHaskellWorkshop/README.md

 First steps:
 * [Install stack](#how-to-install-stack)
 * Clone the repository with exercises.
+* run `stack build` in the project folder.
+It might take long time when do it the first time, since it need to download all the dependencies.
-* run `stack run` in the project folder and see the welcome message.
+* run `stack run` and see the welcome message.
 * run `stack test` and verify that every test except 1 fail.
 * run `stack ghci` to enter the REPL mode.
 Try something like `2 + 2`.
 Type `:q` to quit.